Valentino Yuel: Aluminium Arak

+Umm Salal

+He then had a few months with Umm Salal in Qatar, but the coach was sacked a few weeks after his arrival, and the foreign players gradually left.

+Western Sydney Wanderers

+Returning to Australia, Yuel joined A-League team Western Sydney Wanderers, where he played for a season in 2022–23.

+FC Nasaf

+In 2024 he played for Uzbekistan Champions League team FC Nasaf.

+Al Murooj

+Yuel then moved to Libya, where he joined Al Murooj.

 Eastern District

 On 25 October 2025, Yuel joined Hong Kong Premier League club Eastern District.

 International career

 On 8 June 2021, it was announced that Yuel had accepted a call-up to the South Sudan national team.
 He made his debut on 31 January 2022, scoring the only goal in a 2–1 loss to Jordan.

 Career statistics

 International goals

 Scores and results list South Sudan's goal tally first.